puppetlabs-toy-chest/puppetlabs-aws/examples/unit-testing/README.md

 ## How

-First you'll need to install the testing dependencies using [bundler](http://bundler.io/).
-We'll then use [R10k](https://github.com/adrienthebo/r10k) to make the AWS module available to the manifests under test.
+First, you'll need to install the testing dependencies using [bundler](http://bundler.io/).
+We'll then use [r10k](https://github.com/adrienthebo/r10k) to make the AWS module available to the manifests under test.

     bundle install